AngeloGalav/NGINX-OPA-Authz/debug_requester/README.md

 JWT support for this debugger is on the way.

-For easier testing, just use the frontend at `https://servicecnaf.test.example:8081/`.
+For easier testing, you can use the frontend at `https://servicecnaf.test.example:8081/`.